Migrating to New Zealand: What You Need to Know

 Settling into New Zealand

 Adjusting to a new country is challenge for most people and knowing how the settlement process works can go a long way in making a sense of your experiences.
 New Zealand government has a dedicated website to assist new migrants with stages of settling in, how to get involved in the New Zealand way of life and community and dealing with homesickness.
-It also explains the unique Kiwi customs and communications and how to gain an understanding of the Māori culture, which is very important to fitting in.
+It also explains the unique Kiwi customs and communications and how to gain an understanding of the Māori culture, which is very important to comfortably living in New Zealand.

 Finding Work in New Zealand